 Call for Photo Essays

-Cultural Anthropology will publish one digital photo essay with each print issue.
-Photo essays will be published in a dynamic format on-line so that comments and reviews put the author in direct dialogue with viewers.
+Cultural Anthropology hopes to publish one photo essay with each print issue.
+Photo essays will be published in a dynamic format online so that comments and reviews put the author in direct dialogue with viewers.
 The essays will also explore alternative peer-review formats in an attempt to initiate new modes of collaboration and critical standards for visual content.
 We welcome photo essay submissions that are both empirically grounded and theoretically provocative.

 All photo essay images are displayed within a 1600 x 1000 pixel frame.
 To ensure optimal quality, authors can resize photos to fit within these dimensions, i.e. portrait photos have a maximum height of 1000px and landscape photos have a maximum width of 1600px.
 If a photo is larger than these dimensions, it will be automatically resized to fit within the frame, while maintaining its original aspect ratio.